fido-device-onboard/go-fdo/fsim/PLUGINS.md

 FDO clients use plugin device service info modules the same way as statically compiled ones. `(*fdo.Client).TransferOwnership2(...)` takes a `map[string]serviceinfo.DeviceModule` argument.

-To get the name of a plugin FSIM, use the `fsim.PluginName(*exec.Cmd) (string, error)` helper.
-To adapt a binary to a `serviceinfo.DeviceModule`, use the `fsim.PluginDeviceModule` type.

 If a `devmod` module is provided, then the value of `(*Client).Devmod` will be ignored.

 ## Using Plugin Owner FSIMs

 FDO owner services use plugin owner service info modules the same way as statically compiled ones. `(*fdo.Server).StartFSIMs` is a required field that must be set to a function returning a `serviceinfo.OwnerModuleList`.
 However this interface is satisfied - it is just an iterator - plugin FSIMs may be included side by side with compiled FSIMs.
-To get the name of a plugin FSIM, use the `fsim.PluginName(*exec.Cmd) (string, error)` helper.
-To adapt a binary to a `serviceinfo.OwnerModule`, use the `fsim.PluginOwnerModule` type.

 ## Plugin Format

 Plugins are native operating system executables.
 They may be OS and/or architecture dependent, in which case the client or server is required to only use the correct version at runtime.

-Any shared libraries or executables that the plugin requires must be available at runtime. `NewPluginDeviceModule` and `NewPluginOwnerModule` both require a callback to construct a `*exec.Cmd`, which allows the plugin consumer to set the appropriate `PATH` and `LD_LIBRARY_PATH` environment variables.
+Any shared libraries or executables that the plugin requires must be available at runtime. `NewPluginDeviceModuleFromCmd` and `NewPluginOwnerModuleFromCmd` both require a callback to construct a `*exec.Cmd`, which allows the plugin consumer to set the appropriate `PATH` and `LD_LIBRARY_PATH` environment variables.

 ## Plugin API